 It seems logical for a social media sharing app to create shareable content, but doing so is harder than you’d think.
 Buffer has built a blog that bigger brands would kill for, and their average post gets shared over a thousand times.
 A few weeks ago, we profiled how they have created such a massive audience.
 Check it out.

-Oscar Meyer’s “Wake Up and Smell the Bacon” App
+Oscar Mayer’s “Wake Up and Smell the Bacon” App

 This app is an alarm, but instead of blaring Peruvian flute music that makes you want to punch your head, it releases the magnificent smell of bacon that makes you want to live happily ever after!

-The app works courtesy of a dongle, and Digiday’s Brian Morrissey described it as, “like Square but totally awesome and delicious.”
+The app works courtesy of a dongle, and Digiday’s Brian Morrissey described it as being “like Square but totally awesome and delicious.”
 The bacon-loving brand invited fans to enter a contest to win one.
 Sadly, I lost.

 Warby Parker’s 2013 Annual Report